BasicComputation/x64-lecture/A13 - Stack segment.md

                           ;   sub rsp, 8
                           ;   mov [rsp], rbp

   sub rsp, 40h            ; make room for 64 bytes.
-32 bytes for 'shadow store' and 32 bytes for free use.
+32 bytes for 'shadow space' and 32 bytes for free use.

   lea rbp, [rsp + 20h]    ; rbp will point to the beginning of the 32 bytes that are free to use
-                          ; LEA 'Load Effective Address'.
-LEA can also get the value of IP + a value.
+                          ; LEA 'Load Effective Address'
-                          ; rbp = rsp + 20h
+                          ; rbp = rsp + 20h (LEA can also get the value of IP + a value: lea rax, [address])

   ; local variables
-  mov dword [rbp], 1      ; store the 32 bit value 1 into local memory, rbp is here the pointer
+  mov dword ptr [rbp], 1      ; store the 32 bit value 1 into local memory, rbp is here the pointer
                           ; in assembly you must specify the size of the value with byte,word,dword,qword mov [rbp + 4], ecx      ; store the 32 bit value in 'C' register at the next position.
-                          ; so offset by 4 as the first variable takes up 4 bytes. mov qword [rbp + 8], 3  ; store the 64 bit value 3
+                          ; so offset by 4 as the first variable takes up 4 bytes. mov qword ptr [rbp + 8], 3  ; store the 64 bit value 3
   mov [rbp + 16], rax     ; store the 64 bit value in 'A' register.

   ; arguments for function2